Christians Should Celebrate Hanukkah. (revised

 (Chanukah and Hanukah) commemorates the miracle of the holy oil for the Light

-of Presence in the rededicated Second Temple lasting for eight full days,
+of Presence in the rededicated Second Temple, lasting eight full days.
+However, it was only enough oil for one

 Maccabean Revolt against the Seleucid Empire, a Greek Hellenistic state ruled